 Featuring eight oral presentations in a diverse conference programme, we believe guests left the conference with a deeper understanding of family carer issues in Ireland and how we can further push for a continued development of progressive family carers policy in Ireland.

-Care Alliance Ireland was also pleased to livestream the conference on our website and on the National Carers Facebook page, for family carers who may have been unable to participate in the event due to their caring responsibilities.
-Each of the presentations will be made available here shortly.
-Each of the presentation slides will also be made available to interested parties in the near future, here on this page.
+Care Alliance Ireland was also pleased to live-stream the conference on our website and on the National Carers Facebook page, for family carers who may have been unable to participate in the event due to their caring responsibilities.
+Each of the presentations is available in video/audio below together with their slides, where used.

 We at Care Alliance Ireland would like to sincerely thank all the speakers for their excellent presentations.
 We thank all the participants for attending the conference and we would especially like to thank the family carers who attended on the day.